Plan your safari

 The Serengeti is the safari against which all others are measured.
 Nearly 15,000 square kilometers of open grassland, kopjes and riverine forest hold Africa’s densest lion population and the full cast of the Great Migration, which never actually leaves the ecosystem — it just moves.

 That movement is the key to planning.
 The herds calve in the south around Ndutu in late January and February, push through the Western Corridor in May and June, and mass on the Mara River in the north from July to October.
 We place your camp where the action is, not where the crowds are.
+Our guide to the best time to visit Tanzania sets out where the herds are in every month of the year.

 Highlights